openstack/kuryr-kubernetes/doc/source/installation/devstack/nested-vlan.rst

 How to try out nested-pods locally (VLAN + trunk)
 =================================================

-Following are the instructions for an all-in-one setup where K8s will also be running inside the same Nova VM in which Kuryr-controller and Kuryr-cni will be running.
+Following are the instructions for an all-in-one setup where Kubernetes will also be running inside the same Nova VM in which Kuryr-controller and Kuryr-cni will be running.
 4GB memory and 2 vCPUs, is the minimum resource requirement for the VM: